bdusell/semiring-einsum/docs/index.rst

 However, it should, in principle, be possible to avoid this by summing over all tensors at the same time.
-This is exactly what ``torch_semiring_einsum`` does, and as a result the amount of scratch space the forward pass of einsum requires remains fixed as a function of :math:`K`:
+This is exactly what ``torch_semiring_einsum`` does, and as a result the amount of scratch space the forward pass of einsum requires remains fixed as a function of :math:`K`.

 In addition to performing the summations in the forward and backward passes in-place, this package implements another important innovation: performing